pattonsgirl/CEG2350/docs/Labs/Lab12/Instructions.md

 - [Linux IP Command Explained With Examples - Logic Web](https://www.logicweb.com/knowledge-base/linux-tips/linux-ip-command-explained-with-examples/#3--displaying-ip-addresses)
 - [Exploring the Linux ‘ip’ Command - with comparisons against other commands - Cisco Blog](https://blogs.cisco.com/learning/exploring-the-linux-ip-command)

-## Part 3 - Socket to Me

-## Part 4 - Security - UNDER CONSTRUCTION
+## Part 3 - Security

-Your AWS instance has a rule one okay rule, and one generally bad rule.
-Specifically, they look like this:
+Your AWS instance is protected by a firewall - the AWS service to configure this firewall is called a *Security Group*.
+When you created this stack, it came with a configured Security Group similar to the one in the screenshot below:

 ![AWS Default Security Group Rules](Default-SGRules.JPG)

 Rule 1 is an Inbound / Ingress rule that states as long as the source IP starts with 10.0.0, accept all protocols of communication on any port.